Alex Nikiporenko is a London-based composer, teacher, and curator of 840.

 Alex received his formal education at Chetham's School of Music, King's College London and the Royal College of Music, where his studies were supported by a Leverhulme Postgraduate Studentship and the Derek Hill Foundation.
-He has participated in Cheltenham Composer Academy 2014 and the Britten–Pears Young Artist Programme 2018.
 Since 2014, Alex has studied privately with Laurence Crane.
+He has participated in Cheltenham Composer Academy 2014, Britten–Pears Young Artist Programme 2018, and Wandelwesier’s “Composers Meet Composers” 2019.
+Alex has been invited to present his work to postgraduate students at the Royal Academy of Music and the Royal College of Music.

 Named BBC/Guardian Young Composer of the Year in 2008, Alex became a Creative in Residence at The Hospital Club in 2009.
-Alex's music has been performed by a variety of ensembles and soloists including Zubin Kanga, BLOCK4 recorder quartet, Fidelio Trio, RCM Philharmonic Orchestra and Aurora Orchestra, and has been broadcast on BBC Radio 3 and Resonance FM.
+Alex's music has been performed throughout Europe by soloists and ensembles including Juliet Fraser, Zubin Kanga, Anton Lukoszevieze, BLOCK4 recorder quartet, Fidelio Trio, RCM Philharmonic Orchestra and Aurora Orchestra, and has been broadcast on BBC Radio 3 and Resonance FM.
 Modus Triplex, for the Tre Voci cello trio, was nominated for the 2016 BASCA British Composer Award and features on Nonclassical's 'Outside the Lines' EP.

-In 2015, Alex co-founded 840, a concert series dedicated to presenting new experimental music for chamber ensembles.
-Over seventeen concerts 840 has programmed music by fifty nine composers including Martin Arnold, Jürg Frey, Eva-Maria Houben, Matthew Shlomowitz and Jennifer Walshe, and has been generously supported by the Arts Council, Hinrichsen Foundation and the RVW Trust.
+In 2015, Alex co-founded 840, an experimental music concert series.
+Over 22 concerts the series has programmed music by 78 composers including Martin Arnold, Jürg Frey, Eva-Maria Houben, John Lely and Jennifer Walshe, and has been generously supported by the Arts Council England, the Richard Thomas Foundation, the Hinrichsen Foundation and the RVW Trust.

 Alex has collaborated with theatre group Arbonauts since 2012, creating site-specific performances at Nunhead Cemetery, Latitude Festival and Hengistbury Head, Dorset.
 He has composed music for fashion brand Aries’ collaboration with Vans and performed with artist Matthew Stone.